g3tsyst3m/g3tsyst3m.github.io/_posts/2024-12-20-Create your own C2 using Python- Part 3.md

 Twas 5 days before Christmas, and all through the night.
 Not a sound was heard, because we bypassed EDR with no alerts in sight!  🎅

 LOL, what's happening everyone, and welcome to `Part 3` of our C2 series!
 Also all joking aside, it's true you know.
 This super lightweight, Python🐍 driven C2 is currently **NOT** detected by Defender.
 It's every bit as basic and straightforward as Metasploit with all the familiar functionality.
 Yet no need to bypass EDR because it bypasses it by default!
-Now, why should that excited you?
+Now, why should that excite you?
 Well, we are now incorporating some new features that really make this lightweight C2 actually useful in a live pentest scenario.
 The following new features have been added in Part 3:

 - **getsystem**
 - **UAC bypass**